sinanrk/asynch/docs/assim.rst

 The performances of the assimilation are not very good when the correction of discharge is negative (falling limb).

-Discontinuities (i.e. at reservoirs) are not taken into account.
+Discontinuities (i.e. at reservoirs) are not supported.

 Strong nonlinearities could be problem.
 The extension of 4D-Var to non linear problems, called Incremental 4D-Var, may be more appropriate.